-13Name, in paragraph 56

-comprehensive solution to the growing deficit.
-As in past years, we have continued to follow the construction of schools and classrooms in East Jerusalem.14
+Over the last few years, following appeals submitted regarding this matter, new classrooms have been built in East Jerusalem.
+However, this effort does little to bridge the gap and provide a comprehensive solution to the growing deficit.
+As in past years, we have continued to follow the construction of schools and classrooms in East Jerusalem14.